U.S. History I: ON-LINE COURSE

 Welcome to US History I!
 I am excited to spend the semester together learning about U.S. History.
 HIST 2211 covers a long span of history from before European contact up through and immediately after the Civil War, and my class places an emphasis on social and cultural history.
 You do not need to have taken any U.S. History before; this is a stand-alone class.
 In addition to topical knowledge of U.S. history, this course is designed to help you gain skills in reading comprehension, critical-thinking, note-taking, and how to engage in thoughtful academic debates and discussions.

-While I love to meet students in person, most of my student-contact hours (also known as "office hours") will be held over Zoom.
-I will occasionally be in my office on the Rapids office and I would love to meet you in person!
+I love to meet on-line students in person, so if you're ever on the Rapids campus on Wednesdays, please stop by!
+Otherwise we can meet over Zoom at that time and/or at other points during the week.
+I will announce my availability on D2L.
 I also frequently talk with students using a good old-fashioned phone call.
 Feel free to reach out to schedule one.
 I am always eager to talk with you about class topics or consult about issues you might be having inside or outside of class.
 You should feel free to use your individual discussion forum in the "Contact Linda" area of D2L.
 If “life happens” events prevent you from focusing on this class for any length of time, please keep in touch with me about it.

 I am confident you can be a successful student in this class.
 The best way for you to be an active participant in your learning and our class discussion is to complete the assigned reading and reach out to me and/or your classmates with questions and reactions.
 Consult the on-line class schedule (URL above) for the schedule of assigned readings.